anshikakalhans/linux-shell-assignment/README.md

 ./scriptname.sh

-If the script needs any inputs, run it like this:
+If the script needs any inputs, running it like this:

 ./scriptname.sh input1 input2